bdpiccolo/FSU-Microbial-Data-Analysis/docs/02-Rintro.md

 ### Functions

 _This can be considered a more intermediate to advanced topic.
-Unfortunately you will come across some user-defined functions in this workshop, so it is good to understand some of the concepts._
+You will come across some user-defined functions in this workshop, so it is good to understand some of the concepts._

 Another reason for R's flexibility is that the user can create functions that can help and/or streamline their analyses.
 We will need to define our own functions for microbial sequencing analysis, so it will be advantages to go over some key concepts regarding functions.